imnik-45/walley/README.md

 - The start screen of the Firebase console opens. ...
 - The "Enter app details" screen opens. ...
 - Continue the configuration by following the on-screen instruction. ...
-- Check the server key after the project is created.
+- Check the Api key after the project is created.
+- Add this Api Key in Project's Config.js file to run the project.

 ## Snapshots